jacgrady1/node_express_tft/README.md

 # node_express_tft

 #To install all dependencies
-npm install
+-npm install
 #To run the site
-npm run dev
+-npm run dev